sjanzou/pecos/documentation/qc_tests.rst

 Range test
 --------------------
-The :class:`~pecos.monitoring.PerformanceMonitoring.check_range` method is used to check that data is within an expected range.
+The :class:`~pecos.monitoring.PerformanceMonitoring.check_range` method is used to check if data is within expected bounds.
 Range tests are very flexible.
 The test can be used to check for expected range on modeled vs. measured values (i.e. absolute error or relative error) or an expected relationships between data columns (i.e. column A divided by column B).
 An upper bound, lower bound or both can be specified.
-Additionally, the data can be smoothed using a rolling mean.
+Additionally, the data can be smoothed using a rolling mean before the test is run.
 Input includes:

 * Upper and lower bound

 * Data column (default = all columns)

-* Rolling mean window (default = 1 timestamp, which indicates no rolling mean)
+* Rolling window used to smooth the data before test is run (default = 0)

-* Minimum number of consecutive failures for reporting (default = 1 timestamp)
+* Minimum number of consecutive failures for reporting (default = 1)

 For example::